autumn-pan/autumn-pan/README.md

 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:pan662607@gmail.com)

 # About Me
-- I create npm packages (i.e hypercomplex, polylinalg)
+- I used to make NPM packages

-- I code flight computers for rockets.
-I worked on Polaris I using the Arduino framework

 - I'm working on ALBATROSS RTOS for ARM Cortex-m and RISC (just ARM Cortex-m for now though)
+- I'm working on UC3, which is a configuration system based on the ideas of KConfig

+- I'm working on seriously improving my code readability and quality